Environmental Assessment

 What is Life Cycle Assessment?

 Life cycle assessments combine qualitative and quantitative factors to describe the impacts of a product, service, or process.
-They have subsumed Environmental Impact Assessments (EIAs), which use only qualitative analysis and do not traditionally assign values or weights to flow factors.
+They have eclipsed other environmental impact assessments, which typically use qualitative analysis and do not traditionally assign values or weights to flow factors.

 Life Cycle Assessment of Electronics